davidbarrette/IsFairmountThrowing/README.md

 Reducers set the initial state of the app (the initial state could be moved elsewhere and imported in)

 Selectors are convient functions used to grab information from redux's store

+## AWS
+ We use AWS to save the state of the app, this allows for the actions of one user to change the state of the app for others